serp1412/LazyTransitions/README.md

 transitioner.allowedOrientations = [.leftToRight, .topToBottom, .bottomToTop]
 ```

-* In case you need to assign something else as the transitioning delegate, then you can simply forward the `animator` and `interactor` properties of your transition handler inside the delegate methods.
+* In case you need to assign something else as the transitioning delegate, then you can simply forward the `animator` and `interactor` properties of your transitioner inside the delegate methods.

 Like so in case of dismiss:
 ```swift